metal3-io/metal3-docs/docs/user-guide/src/bmo/inspect_annotation.md

 Caveats:

-- It is only possible to inspect a BareMetalHost when it is in `Ready` state.
+- It is only possible to inspect a BareMetalHost when it is in `Available` state.

 Note: For other use cases, like disabling inspection or providing externally gathered inspection data, see [external inspection](./external_inspection.md).